-The bachelor of science degree in political science tightly integrates the traditional fields of American government and international relations in order to prepare students for a life and a career in an increasingly globalized world.
+The bachelor of science degree in political science tightly integrates the traditional fields of American government and international relations in order to prepare students for a life and career in an increasingly globalized world.
 Moreover, the program includes tracks of courses in three areas: politics and life sciences, digital politics and the information age, and political institutions.
 Through these tracks students can study the influence of recent advances in biology and biotechnology on how we understand ourselves as human beings and citizens or the use of information technology for political organization and communication.
 There are few undergraduate political science programs in the country that so fully incorporate both these fields into their curricula, including the opportunity to take courses from the biology and information technology departments as part of their program requirements.
-The program will prepare principled leaders and responsible citizens for fruitful careers in the public and private sectors.